When "Normalization Without Loss of Generality" Loses Generality: General Framework

 \begin{example}[Fixed Effects in Dyadic Network formation] Consider the dyadic network formation model $D_{ij} = \ind\{w(X_i, X_j) + A_i + A_j \ge U_{ij}\}$ under cross-sectional random sampling and i.i.d. pairwise shocks $U_{ij}$ \`a la \cite{graham2017econometric} and \cite{gao2020nonparametric}, which is analyzed in more detail in Section \ref{subsec:network}.
 One may define a transformation of the unknown error and fixed effects by $\hat{A}_i := A_i - A_1$ and $\hat{U}_{ij} := U_{ij} - 2A_1$, i.e., ``normalize'' with respect to individual 1's fixed effect $A_1$.
 Since $w(X_i, X_j) + \hat{A}_i + \hat{A}_j - \hat{U}_{ij} = w(X_i, X_j) + A_i + A_j - U_{ij}$, the transformed specification produces exactly the same data distribution; hence, the transformation preserves observational equivalence.
 However, while $A_i$ is iid across $i$ under the assumption of cross-sectional random sampling, $\hat{A}_i = A_i - A_1$ is clearly \emph{not} iid (all $\hat{A}_i$ are correlated through $A_1$, and furthermore $\hat{A}_i=0$ is degenerate), violating the assumption of cross-sectional random sampling.
 Hence this transformation does \emph{not} preserve modeling equivalence. \end{example}

-These examples show that the set of modeling equivalent transformations is a proper subset of the set of observational-equivalence-preserving transformations.
+This example shows that the set of modeling equivalent transformations is a proper subset of the set of observational-equivalence-preserving transformations.
 Using observational equivalence for normalization analysis would overstate the indeterminacy by including transformations that are inadmissible given the model's maintained assumptions.